broadinstitute/wfl/docs/md/staged-sink.md

 # Sink

 The workload `Sink` models the terminal stage of a processing pipeline.
-In a typical workload configuration, a `Sink` can be used to write workflow outputs to a desired location in the cloud.
+A `Sink` writes workflow outputs to a desired location in the cloud.

 ## User Guide
 You can configure the type of `Sink` used in your workload by changing the